rosano/journal/content/posts/01hg6kgeb7975mkkvsd5wpz6m0.md

 country: Canada
 categories: ["code"]
 ---
 Tried to understand why my Kobo doesn't mount to the computer when connecting via cable.
+Best solution I've found is to try a different computer.

 ---